cgwennap/pyHitBot/README.md

 Any runtime error will be caught and redirected to the function "on_error", common actions are to "raise error" or "print error" depending on how forgiving the program should be.

 Finally, websocket.enableTrace(True) is extremely useful when debugging protocol errors.
-However, in ordinary circumstances, enableTrace is set to False to clean up its .
+However, in ordinary circumstances, enableTrace can be set to False to clean up its output.